-There are many herbs and nutrients that have been tested in relation to mood improvement, and many of these supplements are believed to have a role to play in treating a mood disorder.
-Unfortunately, most doctors are not as familiar with these natural mood treatment options as they should be.
-I hope the information I have provided here, and plan to update regularly, will offer some hope to those who have low mood, and also serve as a way for physicians to learn more about these alternative treatments for a better mood.
+There are many herbs and nutrients that have been tested in relation to mood improvement, and many of these supplements are believed to have a role to play in treatment.
+Unfortunately, most doctors are not as familiar with these natural remedies as they should be.
+I hope the information I have provided here, and plan to update regularly, will offer some hope to those who have low mood, and also serve as a way for physicians to learn more about these alternative treatments.

 Exercise, proper diet,